Skip to content

 LSE LIFE

-LSE Life (Ground Floor, Library) provides information and guidance on a range of personal, academic and professional topics.
+LSE LIFE (Ground Floor, Library) also provides information and guidance on a range of personal, academic and professional topics.
 They offer a range of events and workshops throughout the academic year, focusing on areas such as managing your dissertation research, taking effective notes, developing your interpersonal skills, taking advantage of life in London, and so much more.
 They also offer one-to-one sessions, where you can raise any concerns or questions you might have, including throughout the Summer Term.
-The LSE Life space, located on the ground floor of the Library building, can also be accessed and used as a study space by all LSE students, both for individual and group study.
+The LSE LIFE space, located on the ground floor of the Library building, can also be accessed and used as a study space by all LSE students, both for individual and group study.

 Introduced by Georgia Nichols, Study Adviser.

-LSE Life Moodle - This Moodle page is a comprehensive collection of materials and resources offered by LSE Life.
+LSE LIFE Moodle - This Moodle page is a comprehensive collection of materials and resources offered by LSE LIFE.
 It might automatically appear on your Moodle dashboard, or you might have to search for it on Moodle, and click on the 'Enrol me in this course' option, which will give you full access to the page.
 Once you have access, you can simply scroll down to browse the database of resources and materials, organized by categories which make it easy to find the areas you want to focus on.

-LSE Life One-To-One Sessions
+LSE LIFE One-To-One Sessions

-LSE Life Events and Workshops
+LSE LIFE Events and Workshops

 Student Academic Mentoring Programme

-LSE Life Weekly Updates
+LSE LIFE Weekly Updates

 Where to find us